All people over the age of 12 are eligible to be vaccinated against COVID-19. Pfizer is approved for ages 12+ while Moderna is approved for ages 18+.

 - 8/14: O+ Block Party, 1st dose Pfizer (ages 12+), 80 appointments

 If the link takes you to a screen that says “No Appointments Available,” it means that all appointments have been filled.
-We will post new links each week as new vaccine clinics are scheduled, based on our allocation from the State that week.

 The link works best with the Google Chrome browser.
 On the final page of the registration, it will say “print this page” or “done” and will confirm the appointment is done.
 Bring your printed/screenshot registration ticket and an ID that shows proof of eligibility (age).